moj-analytical-services/iceberg-evaluation/README.md

 Managed Pipelines uses an AWS Glue PySpark job to curate the data through a daily batch process:

-- Impute records which where deleted since the last upload, in case the extraction step was unable to determine on-going changes.
-- Implement a [Type 2 Slowly Changing Dimension (SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) to retain the full history of data.
+- CDC changes - Implement a [Type 2 Slowly Changing Dimension (SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) to retain the full history of data.
 When a row is updated or deleted on the source database, the current record on the AP is "closed" and a new record is inserted with the changed data values.
+- Full load to full load changes - Impute records which where deleted since the last upload, in case the extraction step was unable to determine on-going changes.

 The performance of the AWS Glue PySpark job has been degrading over the last few months, with monthly costs tripling.
 We would like to improve the Managed Pipeline curation step to make use of recent advancements.